 Some kids struggle to manage their emotions in a healthy way.
 Others worry excessively about normal, everyday events.
 Some kids express a fear of making mistakes.
-Some kids miss out on positive social interactions due to their inability to form and maintain healthy friendships.
+Others miss out on positive social interactions due to their inability to form and maintain healthy friendships.
 Kids as young as 4 years are displaying symptoms of anxiety.

 We combine Cognitive Behavioural Therapy (CBT) and evidence-based strategies to boost executive skills to help kids build resilience, prevent and reduce anxiety.
 Kids learn with other kids.
 Teens learn with teens.
+Parents learn with parents.

 Cognitive Behavioural Therapy